BS in Urban Affairs

 - MET UA 515 History and Theory of Urban Planning

-Usually eight courses (32 credits), but possibly more depending on transfer credits, chosen with the advice of an academic counselor.
+Electives are chosen with the advice of an academic counselor.
+The number of electives varies depending on transfer credit.
 Courses should be selected to complement and broaden the student’s background.
 When selecting these courses, consider career objectives and personal interests.